joppe/2048/doc/flow.md

 Move

-- check can move, if false stop
+- check if can move, if false stop
 - move
     - set animationCount
     - trigger animation

-Listen:animationFinished
+Value
+- animate

-- decrement animationCount
+    - when finished decrement animationCount of game